mila-iqia/COVI-AgentSim/docs/models.md

 - `[true_]age` is an integer valued at -1 for `undefined` or age of the human, 0 included.
 - `[true_]sex` is an integer valued at -1 for `undefined`, 0 for 'other', 1 for 'female' and 2 for 'male'.

-That data is loaded into a PyTorch dataloader in `models/dataloader.py`.
+That data is loaded into an absurdly bad PyTorch dataloader in `models/dataloader.py`.